bendrick92/benscarblog/_posts/2020-06-20-5-cheap-wrx-mods.md

 ![The stock, rusted WRX calipers](https://assets.bpwalters.com/images/bens_car_blog/5_cheap_wrx_mods/wrx_brakes_rusted.jpg)

-Fortunately, Duplicolor makes an excellent [brush-on brake paint kit](https://amzn.to/3hMkSrw) that makes cleaning up your brakes super straightforward.
+Fortunately, Duplicolor makes an excellent [brush-on brake paint kit](https://www.autozone.com/paint-and-body/brake-caliper-paint/dupli-color-red-caliper-brake-paint-kit/539677_0_0) that makes cleaning up your brakes super straightforward.
+Most auto parts stores will stock some variant of this kit, but you may have to shop around for the right color.

 This project does require quite a bit of cleaning/prep and masking (unless you want to remove your calipers from the car entirely), but the end result is worth it!

 ![The DIY painted calipers](https://assets.bpwalters.com/images/bens_car_blog/5_cheap_wrx_mods/wrx_brakes_painted.jpg)